shuttersh/shutter/packages/core/README.md

 Waits until all rendering tasks have finished, then collects and evaluates the results.

 Will throw with a test results summary if snapshots don't match.
 Prints a success message and an inspection link if everything matched.

+## See also

+Check out the documentation page at <https://shuttersh.github.io/shutter/>.